anushabc/AI-100-Design-Implement-Azure-AISol/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 ## Lab 1.2: Resources

-There are some directories in the [main](https://github.com/MicrosoftLearning/AI-100-Design-Implement-Azure-AISol/blob/master/Lab2-Implement_Computer_Vision/) github repo folder:
+There are some directories under the `C:\AllFiles\AI-100-Design-Implement-Azure-AISol-master` folder in your virtual machine:

 - **sample_images**: Some sample images to use in testing your implementation of Cognitive Services.